 It’s about the quality of the ingredients and the steps

-Spices.
-Be generous, spices are what gives any dish a particular flavor.
-I used dry thyme (you can use fresh too), all spice, nutmeg, bay leaves, Hungarian paprika, salt and pepper.
+Be generous, spices are what give any dish a particular flavor.
+I used dry thyme (you can use fresh too), allspice, nutmeg, bay leaves, Hungarian paprika, salt and pepper.

-The vegetables.
-Of course, since this is a lectin free stew, only vegetables that are lectin free were used: sweet onion, garlic, parsnips, turnips, sunchokes, fresh spring onion and fresh parsley.
+Of course, since this is a lectin-free stew, only vegetables that are lectin-free were used: sweet onion, garlic, parsnips, turnips, sunchokes, fresh spring onion and fresh parsley.
 Don’t add the vegetables at the beginning, since beef needs time to cook.
-I simmered the beef for more than 1h and sauted the vegetables separately, and only added them in the last 45 minutes of the cooking process.
+I simmered the beef for more than 1h and sauteed the vegetables separately, and only added them in the last 45 minutes of the cooking process.

-The thickener.
 Sometimes I need sometimes I don’t, depends how much liquid I use.
 This time I needed a little bit, so I used arrowroot powder.
-When you eat first time after cooking it might be a little liquid, but for the next days (this is a dish I make for more days) it will thicken up.
-You can adjust the quantity of arrowrrot to make it as thick as you want.
+When you eat the first time after cooking it might be a little liquid, but for the next days (this is a dish I make for more days) it will thicken up.
+You can adjust the quantity of arrowroot to make it as thick as you want.

-The side dish.
-I love to serve beef stew with clean cooked vegetables, sometimes I do steamed broccoli, this time I made a big raw cabbage salad finely sliced, massaged with salt, then with apple cider vinegar.
+I love to serve the beef stew with clean cooked vegetables.
+Sometimes I do steamed broccoli, this time I made a big raw cabbage salad finely sliced, massaged with salt, then with apple cider vinegar.
 Dressed with lots of extra virgin olive oil and pepper.
 It complements the stew perfectly.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

 Warming Irish style beef stew with lectin-free root vegetables.